top of page

 Island hopping in Cartagena is a half-day escape through the crystal-clear waters, white-sand beaches.
 Opitonal activities include snorkeling, swimming, and fresh seafood stops as you hop between a few of the coast’s most beautiful cays.

-We will arrive at the dock around mid day.
-Spend the rest of the afternoon is free.
+We will arrive at the dock around mid-day.
+Spend the rest of the free afternoon luxuriating in the beauty day.

 PHOTO-2023-08-19-17-42-08_edited.jpg